 - 1. Increase cooperation with GoB.
-Request GoB to share migrant's data to verify visas and spotcheck employers.
+Request GoB to share migrant's data to verify visas and spot-check employers.
 GoM should support the creation of an online employment portal outlined above which will allow it to have better access to information of Bangladeshi workers in the country.
 The use of this portal will also allow GoM to monitor migrant workers' contracts and ensure their validity.
-As a destination country, Malaysia's government should cooperate with employers and GoB to monitor and ensure that incoming migrants received appropriate predeparture training, including crucial training on healthcare, finance, language, and workers' rights. - 2.
+As a destination country, Malaysia's government should cooperate with employers and GoB to monitor and ensure that incoming migrants received appropriate pre-departure training, including crucial training on healthcare, finance, language, and workers' rights. - 2.
 Increase monitor and enforcement of existing labor regulations.
 GoM should work with employers to ensure that minimum standards are met in migrants' workplace.
 GoM should also ensure that employers do not withhold migrants' passports and that accommodation of low-skilled and semi-skilled migrant workers are provided by employers, locations of which should be registered with the government.
 Inspections should be periodically carried out to check if minimum standards are being maintained on these premises.
-GoM should also ensure that workers are paid no less than minimum wage with appropriate overtime pay and create an online mechanism where workers can file complaints anonymously if they suspect exploitation or discrimination. - 3.
+GoM should also ensure that workers are paid no less than minimum wage with appropriate overtime pay and create an online mechanism where workers can file complaints anonymously if they suspect exploitation or discrimination.
+Lastly, GOM should apply non-punishment principles to potential TIP victims and provide them with protection and rehabilitation. - 3.
 Reduce costs for migrant workers in Malaysia.
 Ensure that employers provide free accommodations to workers.
 Reduce barriers for workers to access formal financial system, such as encouraging banks to provide mobile banking services to migrants in Bangla.
 CSOs should work with employers to conduct outreach activities to workers and provide them with up-to-date information on healthcare, finances, and labor regulations and ensure that migrants have necessary information to incur as little cost as possible to obtain these services.
-Migrants should also understand how to dispute employer-employee issues and where to access legal assistance. - 4.
-In order to change behaviors and attitudes towards migrant workers, GoM and the private sector must work together to identify effective ways to reduce stigmatization and discrimination of migrant workers, both in the workplace and social settings.
+Migrants should also understand how to dispute employer-employee issues and where to access legal assistance.

+4. In order to change behaviors and attitudes towards migrant workers, GoM and the private sector must work together to identify effective ways to reduce stigmatization and discrimination of migrant workers, both in the workplace and social settings.